Skip to main content

 Coconut Crab

-Large crustacean feeding on coconuts, giving meat a rich, sweet, nutty flavor.
-Considered one of the best-tasting crabs in the world but now endangered.
-Most restaurants no longer serve to protect the species.
+A large crustacean that feeds on coconuts, which gives the meat a sweet, nutty richness.
+It has a reputation as one of the best-tasting crabs anywhere, but the species is now endangered, so most restaurants no longer serve it.

 Lap Lap Sosor (Malekula Style)